ahmedbda/portfolio/content/resume.md

 ### Projects
 Personal projects done in my free time (more about them [here](http://ahmedbda.com/projects/))

+- 3D interactive web rendering of asteroids in real time with the NASA API and Python FastApi
 - Telemetry CLI tool in Python and C++ (WinAPI) with report generation (SIEM simulation) and logs
 - NASA turbofan RUL prediction model in Python with C-MAPSS dataset
 - Interactive web application allowing the choice of an animated background in React Javascript and Tailwind CSS